 Cons: some cluster in the design and maybe slightly confusing for 1sters

 not the most challenging course

 Other Thoughts: This is a pretty fun course for intermediate players with nice rolling hills and clusters of trees and other growth.
 This course is pretty easy to follow but some of the tees are close to the previous baskets might be dangerous at times.
 Nice flow to the course with a variety of shots needed but not too long on the distances.
 Not too much risk as far as roll aways or water hazards.
 This course might not be as difficult or beautiful as the west course but it might be more fun.
-Just a solid disc golf course that made the most of the land available with a good design that really packs in a lot of DG with the multi tees and dual baskets.I had a lot of fun at this course but I think the clustered design in some spots is the only reason this course comes shy of three disc rating.
-It is for sure a 'good' course.
+Just a solid disc golf course that made the most of the land available with a good design that really packs in a lot of DG with the multi tees and dual baskets.I had a lot of fun at this course but I think the clustered design could be tweaked slightly.

 1 of 1 people found this review helpful.

 A reason to visit Rockford

 Pros: The card tricks you immediately into believing the course will be easy.
 The deuce on the first hole is followed by the most protected 220 foot hole I've ever seen (I deuced once when I could still throw hammers OVER 100 foot trees, and a few other times from 50-75 from the right).